OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 Shout for joy, you heavens; rejoice, you earth; break forth into singing, you mountains!
 For the Lord comforts his people and will have compassion on his afflicted ones.

 ## Isaiah 49:14
-But Zion said, “The Lord has forsaken me, the Lord has forgotten me.”
+But Zion said, “The Lord has abandoned me, the Lord has forgotten me.”

 ## Isaiah 49:15
-“Can a mother forget the baby at her breast and have no compassion on the child she has borne?
+“Can a mother forget her nursing child and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!

 ## Isaiah 49:16
 See, I have inscribed you on the palms of my hands; your walls are ever before me.